•Dinosaurs are nested with the increasingly exclusive groups Avemetatarsalia, Ornithodira, Dinosauromorpha, and

 Simplified cladogram of Saurischia:

 Saurischians are named after a primitive trait ("lizard hips" = "forwards-pointing pubis"; the ancestral condition), but they are in fact united by some shared derived traits.
 These include modifications of the snout and of the vertebrae: however, these are rather technical features and we're not go into them in detail in this course.
 Additionally, some of the traits long thought to be basal saurischian traits are now popping up in early ornithischians and in silesaurs, and so are not actually saurischian shared derived characters.

 The saurischians were more common in the Late Triassic than their ornithischian sisters.
 The theropods include the long-necked herbivorous Sauropodomorpha and the (ancestrally carnivorous) Theropoda.
+There also appears to be a clade of Triassic carnivorous saurischians (Herrerasauria) that branches off before the sauropodomorph-theropod clade Eusaurischia.
 Among other traits shared among the saurischians are:

 (A special note: Owen's Dinosauria traits re-examined: If we look at some of the traits that Owen used to recognize Dinosauria, we now find that some were actually inherited from pre-dinosaurian ancestors (e.g., parasagittal stance, from the early dinosauromorphs) and others evolved convergently between Iguanodon, Hylaeosaurus, and Megalosaurus (giant size; more than two sacrals).
 Still, even though the traits to recognize them have changed, we still use the name "Dinosauria" to unite these reptiles.)